 Resident Evil 0 gives Rebecca both the cowgirl costume from the first game's remake as well as a new leather outfit, and Billy gets a disco/gangster ensemble.

 The PS2 and Wii version of Resident Evil 4 went so far as to have the second unlocked outfit actually make losing Ashley impossible.
-She wore a suit of full plate armor - all fire and weapons would bounce off her, and enemies would pick her up, and promptly fall over, dropping her.
+She wore a bulky suit of full plate armor - all fire and weapons would bounce off her, and enemies would pick her up and promptly collapse from the sheer weight of the armor, dropping her.
+On top of that there are also some cosmetic changes in certain gameplay animations, such as when she jumps off a ledge into Leon's arms; Leon now collapses to his knees on and also rubs his back in pain as he stands up.
+Ashley's duck-and-cover animation is also replaced by her visor slamming shut as she stands perfectly still.
 The player also gets an incredibly badass 30's mobster outfit for Leon.
 Well worth the time required to get it.
 The other costume set puts Leon back in his RPD police outfit (which in some versions gives the player the bonus defense boost offered by the Tactical Vest) as well as putting Ashley in a popstar outfit with a cleavage-revealing top, and having Ada wear her spy outfit from the "Assignment: Ada" minigame.